 The National Fire Alarm Code does not require anyone to install a fire alarm system.
 That statement sometimes surprises contractors who have been told by a fire official to install a fire alarm system in accordance with NFPA 72.

 Recently, an inspector and contractor called me concerning a 277/480-volt feeder circuit that was designed to comply with the 2008 National Electrical Code (NEC) and supplied a building from the service equipment located in a substation switchboard room.

-There were 3,688 proposals for changes to the National Electrical Code (NEC) and approximately 2,500 comments processed by National Fire Protection Association staff at NFPA headquarters in Quincy, Mass.
-The following is part two in a series of significant changes for the 2008 NEC.
+There were 3,688 proposals for changes to the National Electrical Code (NEC) and 2,349 comments processed by the National Fire Protection Association (NFPA) staff at NFPA headquarters in Quincy, Mass.
+The following is part five in a series of significant changes for the 2008 NEC.

 Arc-Fault Circuit Interrupter (AFCI) protection has been a requirement since the 1999 National Electrical Code (NEC), starting as protection for receptacles in bedrooms and then progressing to protection of all outlets in bedrooms with changes in later Code cycles.